nbacc12/student_depression_model/README.md

 - Model validation
 - Deploying the model to make predictions

-A logistic regression model was selected as the machine learning model as it's highly applicable to scenarios with binary outcomes (i.e. whether a student is depressed or not).
+The group selected a logistic regression model for this project as it's highly applicable to scenarios with binary outcomes (i.e. whether a student is depressed or not).

 ## Technology Stack